 Shutdown Days 32 - ?: The Smokies remain at risk from those who would take advantage of our parks' mostly unsupervised status.
 Essential staff are working (without pay), but they are fewer in numbers than is required to manage a place as expansive and ecologically complex as Great Smoky Mountains National Park.
 Additionally, park rangers who normally would be planning for the busy season are still away from their job posts, putting their programs and research more than a month behind schedule when the shutdown finally comes to an end.

 Shutdown's Impact on GSMA: Every day Sugarlands and Oconaluftee visitor centers remain closed to the public, GSMA must subtract about $3,000 from our plans to contribute more than $2 million to GSMNP programs and services annually.
-Daily revenue lost due to shuttered visitor centers will not be reimbursed by the federal government at the shutdown's conclusion.
+Daily revenue loss due to shuttered visitor centers will not be reimbursed by the federal government at the shutdown's conclusion.

 Shutdown's Impact on GSMNP: The backlog of work continues to increase with each day of the shutdown.
 Once NPS employees can get back to work, they still have to hire seasonals and interns who help staff all the visitor services and campgrounds across the park and who conduct trail work and hundreds of other duties; if they can’t hire everyone they need, to it is likely that visitor services and operations could be restricted, even in the busiest summer period.
 Planning and hiring contractors to do road work and forest fuels reduction projects are being delayed.
 The NPS still has to observe its processes and procedures once they are allowed to get back to work, so there won’t be any cutting of corners to get things done more quickly.